 Look for mechanical damage.
-Start the genset and look, listen and feel for any unusual noises and vibrations.
+Start the genset and check for unusual noises and vibrations.

 Check the genset mounting bolts to make sure they are secure.

 Check to see that the genset air inlet and outlet openings are not clogged with debris or blocked.